ryanelian/instapack/books/dev-spa-vue.md

 ## Create New Project

-Create an empty folder, such as `E:\VS\MyWebApp` then run these commands inside the folder:
+Create an empty folder, such as `E:\VS\MyWebApp` then run these commands inside the folder (using PowerShell):

 ```powershell
 dotnet new razor